 Social work is a graduate profession, so you need to be educated to degree level in order to qualify.

-There are a number of routes you can take into a social care career.
-The most obvious is to study for an undergraduate social work degree The majority of institutions provide Bachelors courses in the subject, so do your research to find out which is the right one for you.
+There are a number of pathways you can take into a social care career.
+The most obvious is to study for an undergraduate social work degree.
+The majority of institutions provide Bachelors courses in the subject, so do your research to find out which is the right one for you.

-If you'd prefer a more hands-on approach there are a number of fast-track training programmes on offer.
+If you're a graduate of an unrelated subject and you'd prefer a more hands-on approach to qualifying as a social worker, there are a number of fast-track training programmes on offer.

 • To be eligible for the government's Step Up to Social Work programme you'll need a 2:1 or a 2:2 and a Masters in any discipline except social work.